Amazon Redshift

 - Schema — name of the Redshift schema you want to connect to.

-If you want to execute Import packages, inserting data to Redshift, or Replication packages via this connection, you need to click Advanced Settings and set parameters for connecting to Amazon S3 storage service.
+If you want to execute Import integrations, inserting data to Redshift, or Replication integrations via this connection, you need to click Advanced Settings and set parameters for connecting to Amazon S3 storage service.
 This is necessary, because for these operations Skyvia uses Redshift data import from Amazon S3.
 It loads data as CSV files to Amazon S3, tells Redshift to import data from it, and deletes the CSV file after the import.
 Thus, you need to specify the S3 region to use and either AWS Security Token or AWS Access Key ID and AWS Secret Key.
 You may also optionally specify S3 Bucket Name to upload file to.
 Here are the descriptions of these parameters:

 - AWS Access Key ID — first part of your Amazon Web Services access key.